 [New Zealand: Where points appear in both sections, we see more reason to merge them in Section 1 than in Section 2.
 See our earlier comments.
 This probably applies to the point above.]

+JAMAICA: In agreement with Canada and New Zealand re: descriptive notes explaining the contents of an agreement should be merged in Principle 1: Agreements before initiating trade, as it would be more appropriate, rather than being in Principle 2: Transparency - where it may seem repetitive.

 In order to build and maintain the necessary confidence in the inspection and certification systems of the exporting and importing countries, the GUIDELINES FOR THE DESIGN, OPERATION, ASSESSMENT AND ACCREDITATION OF FOOD IMPORT AND EXPORT INSPECTION AND CERTIFICATION SYSTEMS (CAC/GL 26-1997) should be consulted.